 The next step is to connect privileges and consequences to his attendance at the chosen activity.
 When he has attended the activity (whether or not he says he enjoyed it), he has access to his privileges that day.
 If he refuses to go, you might consider taking away his video games for that day.
 Don’t take them for extended periods of time – just for the day in which he refused to attend the activity.
 If he decides he wants to try something else, he will need to attend this first activity for a period of time successfully (which means he goes to the event without making a huge issue out of it) before he can change to another activity.
 Setting it up this way should keep him from changing activities rapidly, simply because he feels uncomfortable or overwhelmed.
 Be clear with your son that while the specific activity can change, the requirement that he do something active at least twice a week will not change.

 Remember, this approach is designed to help your child slowly become more comfortable in social situations and improve his social skills.
 Some people are naturally introverted, and won’t ever become the “life of the party.”
 But think of it this way –- everyone needs some level of social skills in order to get a job, have friends, and feel successful in life.
 No matter what kids say, video games do not help them prepare for a meaningful and satisfying life.
 As his parent, you can play the role of the coach, encouraging him to grow and stretch into a healthy, successful young man.

 Good luck, and please let us know how this works!

-–Megan Devine, LCPC and 1-on-1 Coach at Empowering Parents
+–Megan Devine, LCPC and parent coach at Empowering Parents